autotelik/datashift_journey/README.md

     end
 ```

-This will generate  a series of states (steps) and the navigation between them.
+The state machine will generate a series of states (steps) starting at :ship_address and finishing at :complete,
+and also forward and backwards navigation between them.

 A view partial and associated form, will be expected for each state.